-While sometimes your student loans can be transferred from one servicer to another, this usually doesn’t happen simply because a borrower requests it.
-The only way you usually change servicers is if you refinance your student loans from federal loans to private student loans.
+While sometimes student loans can be transferred from one servicer to another, this usually doesn’t happen simply because a borrower requests it.
+The main way you can change servicers is if you refinance your student loans from federal loans to private student loans.

 SoFi Private Student Loans

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
 See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.